 Today the market offers different methods to transmit information depending on these questions:

 - What kind of information has to be transmitted?

 The main types of data transmission belong to the GSM (Global System for Mobile Communication) category, well known as 2G/3G/4G.
 These communication technologies are identified in the network by a SIM card and, set out a specific data traffic plan, they rely on the territorial grids, as well as mobiles, tablets and all the devices that are installed in houses and vehicle alarms.

 Other technologies are otherwise based on the frequencies that are available without a licence in most of the world.
 One of those is LoRaWAN, a low-power wide-area network technology: this means that you only need to install a single gateway to cover a wide area.

 For the Smart Gas Meter Prodigi, Cavagna Group decided to rely on the LoRa Communication Protocol.

 There are a lot of benefits resulting from this choice which include:

-- Thanks to the innovative, end-to-end encrypted data transmission system, the Cavagna Group’s Ultrasonic Smart meter is even more reliable especially when it comes to providing a constant flow of data to monitoring and control.
+- Thanks to the innovative, end-to-end encrypted data transmission system, the Cavagna Group’s Smart gas meter is even more reliable especially when it comes to providing a constant flow of data to monitoring and control.